radial/core-distro/README.md

 Each Dockerfile also sets the appropriate timezone data for each data center region selection.
-The 'en_US.UTF-8' locale and American English language have already been set in the 'distro:base' for all images regardless of region.
+The 'en_US.UTF-8' locale and American English language have already been set by default for all images regardless of region.

 The idea is to optimize the mirrors and timezones for all the regions, but unify them all by language.
 This is because you speak just one language to your